 We've REALLY gotten into growing microgreens in jars lately.
 We've mostly been sprouting various types of lentils plus some mung beans, but we just sprouted our first batch of organic broccoli seeds, alfalfa seeds, radish seeds, and clover seeds... and they are so delicious!

-Since Scotty and I live a plant based lifestyle, we eat a lot of sprouted seeds and beans for a source of protein and lots of vitamins.
+Did you know that bean and seed sprouts are fantastic for gut health?
+Since Jon and I live a plant based lifestyle, we eat a lot of sprouted seeds and beans for a healthy (and CHEAP! ) source of protein.
+The BEST part is: when sprouted, beans and seeds do not cause nearly as much gas!
+Since Jon and I live a plant based lifestyle, we eat a lot of sprouted seeds and beans for a source of protein and lots of vitamins.
 Bean and seed sprouts are a significant source of B Vitamins, Vitamin K, Vitamin C, Iron, Folate, and especially fiber.
-Sprouts are actually one of the best prebiotic foods you can eat because of the fiber and nutrients that make it to your gut microbiome.

 The easiest, affordable and eco-friendly way to start sprouting seeds and beans is to create your own seed sprouting jar!
 It's REALLY simple and we love upcyling some of our used Cultured Guru Fermented Food jars to make them!

 What You'll Need to Grow Bean Sprouts and Microgreens

 2-3 Clean Empty Cultured Guru Jars or any mason jar

 Raw dried lentils (any type), mung beans, chickpeas, adzuki beans, broccoli seed, alfalfa seeds and radish seeds.

 We get all of our beans and lentils for sprouting from the bulk section of Whole Foods.
 Their beans and lentils sprout beautifully.
 We highly suggest getting them from there.
 As for seeds to sprout, you can buy some on amazon or order them from organic bulk suppliers like this.